vlavrynovych/msr/docs/getting-started.md

 }
 ```

-#### CLI Usage (v0.7.0+)
+#### CLI Usage (Production & All Environments) - v0.7.0+

-MSR v0.7.0+ provides a built-in CLI factory that creates a full command-line interface for your database adapter:
+MSR v0.7.0+ provides a built-in CLI factory that creates a full command-line interface for your database adapter.

+{: .note }
+> **Recommended for production deployments.** The CLI approach is safer, more auditable, and prevents common production issues.

 ```typescript
 // create-cli.ts